mpaperno/maxLibQt/README.md

 **QML Components:**

 * Controls
-  * `TDDoubleSpinBox` - A SpinBox control which handles floats/doubles to the desired precision.
+  * `MLDoubleSpinBox` - A SpinBox control which handles floats/doubles to the desired precision.
 Avoids all limitations of the current QtQuick Controls (v2.0 - 2.4) SpinBox but still using the current style (Fusion/Material/etc).
+  * `MLHexSpinBox` - A SpinBox control which allows editing integers in hexadeciaml format.
+Allows a wide range of numbers, including unsigned (32b) integers.
+Based on `MLDoubleSpinBox`.

 ***Documentation:***